Moneybomb: Single-day fundraising comparisons

 In 2000, after defeating George W. Bush in the New Hampshire Republican primary, John McCain raised $1 million online in 24 hours.

 When John Kerry accepted the Democratic nomination in 2004, he raised $5.7 million in one day, partially over the Internet.

 On January 8, 2007, a one-day call center organized by Mitt Romney raised $3,143,404 in donations ($6.5 million including both donations and pledges).

 An anonymous Republican fundraising strategist found a close comparison between moneybombs and smaller Daily Kos fundraising pushes, and looked forward the possibility of "efforts to replicate this performance".

 In November 2007, The New York Times and the Associated Press stated that the one-day fundraising record among 2008 presidential candidates was held by Hillary Clinton for raising $6.2 million on June 30, 2007.
 Other sources awarded Paul the one-day record for the December 16 event, while the Times and AP did not mention Clinton's total in their December coverage.

 On December 15, 2007, Dennis Kucinich raised $131,400 from approximately 1,600 donors.

 On February 5–6, 2008, in the aftermath of the Super Tuesday primaries, Barack Obama raised at least $3 million from 7 p.m. to 7 p.m.
 EST. On September 3–4, 2008, the night after Sarah Palin gave her speech at the Republican National Convention, Barack Obama raised $10 million from over 130,000 donors.

 On November 2, 2009, Congressman Alan Grayson (D-Orlando) raised nearly $570,000 in a one-day moneybomb for his re-election campaign.

 On January 11, 2010, the Republican candidate for the United States Senate seat in Massachusetts, Scott Brown, used this method of fundraising to raise well over one million dollars for his campaign.

 On October 19, 2011, Ron Paul campaigners conducted a major online fundraiser to counteract what they saw as a blackout of Ron Paul by the mainstream media.

 On February 9–10, 2016, Bernie Sanders raised $6.4 million after winning the New Hampshire Primary.
 This came after raising $3 million after a close loss in the Iowa caucus on February 1.

 On September 26–27, 2016, Donald Trump raised $18 million after the first presidential debate of 2016.
 His campaign pulled in $18 million in online donations in the 24 hours after the first debate with Hillary Clinton.

 On February 19–20, 2019, Bernie Sanders raised $5.9 million from 223,000 donors after announcing his campaign for the 2020 Democratic presidential nomination.

+In the 24 hours after the 2024 State of the Union Address, which occurred on March 7, Joe Biden's re-election campaign raised $10 million.
+In a fundraiser at Radio City Music Hall on March 28, Biden raised $25 million.